These easy Lemon Cupcakes with Lemon Buttercream Frosting make the perfect spring or summer dessert, for any type of celebration!

 Shortly after my husband and I got married I tried to make my first ever lemon-flavored dessert without lemon zest, because we didn’t have a tool to zest a lemon with.
 I ignored all the warnings and guess what, it was seriously lacking in lemon flavor.

 Lemon zest is the KEY to having full lemon flavor in your baked goods.
 DO NOT skimp on it!

-These Lemon Cupcakes are moist, a little thick, filled with fresh lemon flavor and topped with a sweet Lemon Buttercream Frosting.
+These Lemon Cupcakes are moist, thick, filled with fresh lemon flavor and topped with a buttery and sweet Lemon Buttercream Frosting.